Huntington Beach California City Guide

 Address: 2134 Main Street, Suite 100, Huntington Beach CA, 92648

 Overview: Huntington Beach is proud to be home to multiple reputable and highly rated educational campuses for children from K-12 and beyond.
 Huntington Beach City School District is the main provider of education for the city’s younger residents.
 Each campus upholds a reputation for pursuing high academic expectations, upholding the belief that children should learn on an individual basis, and maintaining that collaboration is an important key to success.
 Fountain Valley School District focuses on grades K-8, while Ocean View School District serves 8,000 students and consists of California Distinguished Schools.
 Westminster School District has campuses in northeast Huntington Beach.
-GreatSchools, a nonprofit school ranking organization, lists Huntington Beach’s public and private schools K-12 as 10/10 for overall academic excellence.
+Huntington Beach’s public and private schools are among the best by overall academic excellence.
 William T. Newland Elementary, Circle View Elementary, Talbert Middle School, Isaac L. Sowers Middle School, Edison High School, and Huntington Beach High School are only a few of the highly-rated schools in this area.